Help Prevent Dust Explosions

 KNOW THAT MOST DUSTS ARE COMBUSTIBLE.
 According to OSHA, any solid that can catch fire can become explosive when turned into dust.
 The NFPA's Industrial Fire Hazards Handbook states, "Any industrial process that reduces a combustible material and some normally noncombustible materials to a finely divided state, presents a potential for a serious fire, or explosion.
 For example, aluminum, bronze and polypropylene dust are all combustible.

 PROVIDE ACCESS TO ALL HIDDEN AREAS OF YOUR PLANT.
-Make sure you can access every horizontal surface of your plant, including ductwork, beam and joist surfaces and the area above suspended ceilings, to assess dust buildup levels.
+Make sure you can access every horizontal surface of your plant, including ductwork, beam and joist surfaces, and the area above suspended ceilings, to assess dust buildup levels.

 REGULARLY INSPECT FOR DUST BUILDUP.
 How much dust is too much?
 OSHA inspectors look for accumulations of 1/32 of an inch, about the thickness of a standard paper clip.
-An immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (include dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
+Immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (include dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
 Besides keeping dust in check, regular cleaning rounds can reveal an increase in dust particle buildup, possibly alerting you to equipment maintenance needs.

 CLEAN AT REGULAR INTERVALS.
 OSHA strongly recommends a written plan, with cleaning frequencies established for all horizontal surfaces.
 Take into account that work cycle dust should be removed concurrently with operations and not allowed to accumulate.
 Take care to minimize dust dispersion during housekeeping.